 6. Drive the Scenic 17-Mile Drive

-Here is a deep dive into the stops along the 17-mile Drive to help you plan your visit.
+For even more info, here is a deep dive into the stops along the 17-mile Drive to help you plan your visit.

 7. Take a Day Trip to Carmel-by-the-Sea

-Take photos of the adorable cottages, peruse art at countless galleries, learn about the history of the area at the Carmel Mission, and then enjoy a wine tasting before dinner at a delicious restaurant.
+Take photos of the adorable cottages, peruse art at countless galleries, learn about the history of the area at the Carmel Mission, and enjoy a wine tasting before dinner at a delicious restaurant.

 8. Visit a Winery or Tasting Room

-Speaking of wine tasting, did you know that Monterey County makes delicious cool-climate wines?
+Did you know that Monterey County makes delicious cool-climate wines?
 You can experience the wines of the area at tasting rooms conveniently located right in Cannery Row in Monterey, and in downtown Carmel.

 9. Find the Monarch Butterflies in Pacific Grove